 Additionally, the battery included with the vacuum offers 2,600 mAh of power, whereas the generic version gets a slight bump at 2,800 mAh.

-For the iLIFE A4s, at under $200 for a robot vacuum, this robot vacuum is a solid value.
+For the iLIFE A4s, sold at a low price for a robot vacuum, this robot vacuum is a solid value.

 This vacuum lacks fancy bells and whistles, but its remote control, variable cleaning modes, and self-charging are nice features that help take this robot beyond the basics.

 As for the warranty on the iLIFE A4s, that gets a little complicated.
 Their website offers no direct link or warranty details so it’s a little fuzzy as far as what they’ll cover and for how long.